 - (a) Motion Calendar.
 Each Judge and Magistrate Judge will maintain an individual motion calendar.
 Information as to the times and dates for calling each motion calendar may be obtained from the Clerk or the courtroom deputy clerk for the assigned Judge or Magistrate Judge. - (b) Motion Procedures.
 Entries of pleas of guilty and motions to quash or dismiss an information or indictment, to suppress evidence, to sever, and to discover the identity of informants shall be heard by the assigned Judge.
 See L.R.
 302(b)(1).
 All other pretrial matters in criminal actions shall be heard by the Magistrate Judge, L.R.
 302(b)(1), unless the assigned Judge elects to hear some or all of such matters in individual actions.
 See L.R.
 302(d).
 Motions to be heard by the Magistrate Judge shall be filed separately from those to be heard by the Judge.
 Motions and accompanying documents shall conform to the requirements of the Federal Rules of Criminal Procedure and these Rules.
 See, e.g., Fed.
 R. Crim.
 P. 47, 49; L.R.
-130, 131, 132, 134. - (c) Notice.
-Except as otherwise provided in these Rules or as ordered or allowed by the Court, all motions shall be noticed on the motion calendar of the assigned Judge or Magistrate Judge as may be appropriate depending on the character of the motion and the orders of the Court.
-The moving party shall file a notice of motion, motion, accompanying brief, affidavits, if appropriate, and copies of all documentary evidence that the moving party intends to submit in support of the motion.
-All pretrial motions shall be filed within twenty-one (21) days after arraignment unless a different time is specifically prescribed by the Court.
-The moving party shall notice all pretrial motions for hearing on the regularly scheduled calendar of the assigned Judge or Magistrate Judge not less than fourteen (14) days after the filing of the motion, and at least seven (7) days before the date of trial confirmation if that date has been established.
-See L.R.
-135. - (d) Opposition.
-The responding party shall file and serve an opposition brief and any accompanying affidavits or documentary evidence on all other parties within seven (7) days.
-A responding party who has no opposition to the granting of the motion shall serve and file a statement to that effect, specifically designating the motion in question.
+130, 131, 132, 134. - (c) Pretrial Motions.
+Unless good cause is shown, all defenses, objections or requests pursuant to Fed.
+R. Crim.
+P. 12, which are capable of determination without the trial of the general issue, must be raised by pretrial motion and noticed for hearing on or before the deadline set by the assigned Judge or Magistrate Judge for hearing all pretrial motions.
+Pretrial motions shall be noticed in accordance with this rule - (d) Notice.
+Except as the assigned Judge directs or these criminal local rules require, all motions in criminal cases shall be filed, served and noticed in accordance with this rule.
+This rule does not apply to motions during the course of trial or hearing, nor to motions for bail review.
+See LR 429. - (e) Time.
+All criminal motions filed pursuant to this rule must be filed in writing for hearing not less than 14 days after service of the motion or, if the Judge or Magistrate Judge specially sets a date for hearing, not less than 14 days before the date specially set.
+The time for filing may be shortened only with leave of Court for good cause shown. - (f) Opposition and Reply.
+Any opposition to a noticed motion shall be served and filed within 7 days after the motion is filed.
+A responding party who has no opposition to the granting of the motion shall serve and file a statement to that effect.
+Any reply shall be served and filed not more than 4 days after the opposition is due.
 No party will be entitled to be heard in opposition to a motion at oral argument if that party has not timely filed an opposition to the motion.
-See L.R.
-135. - (e) Reply.
-The moving party may file and serve a reply brief within three (3) days following service of the opposition.
-The moving party controls the initial filing date of the motion and the amount of time available between the filing of the motion and the trial confirmation date, and will not be heard to complain that time for the reply brief was cut short due to the late filing of the motion.
+The time for filing an opposition or reply may be shortened only with leave of Court for good cause shown.